anthonyalfimov/JUCE-CMake-Plugin-Template/README.md

 A template for creating an audio plugin using [JUCE 6](https://github.com/juce-framework/JUCE) and [CMake](https://cmake.org).

-- Generates clean Xcode projects (only the necessary build schemes, reasonable source file organisation).
+- Generates clean Xcode and Visual Studio projects (reasonable source file organisation, only the necessary build schemes for Xcode).
 - Uses CMake to manage dependencies (e.g. JUCE).
 The template creates a shallow clone of the specified git tag or branch to reduce download times and disk usage.
 - Uses GitHub Actions to build and validate the plugin on MacOS and Windows.
 Dependencies and compiler output are cached for faster builds.

 ## Generating IDE project

-To generate an Xcode project, run:
+To generate an **Xcode** project, run:
 ```sh
 cmake -B Build -G Xcode -D CMAKE_OSX_ARCHITECTURES=arm64\;x86_64 -D CMAKE_OSX_DEPLOYMENT_TARGET=10.13
 ```